IIIF/api/source/content-state/2.0/index.md

 If the intention is that the linked-to client loads an entire IIIF resource without focusing on any particular part, the simplest form of the content state _SHOULD_ be used:

+// Talk about URI encoding here, as per #2292

 ```html
 {% raw %}
 <a href="https://example.org/viewer?iiif-content=https://damsssl.llgc.org.uk/iiif/2.0/4389767/manifest.json">Link to Viewer</a>